 Reviewing Data Analysis

-After that intense data analysis unit, let’s use a fun Jeopardy game for review!
+After that intense data analysis unit, let’s use a fun data analysis game show for review!

 This game reviews all the elements of data analysis I just previewed for you: